 scientific name: Brachymyrmex patagonicus Mayr (Insecta: Hymenoptera: Formicidae: Formicinae)

 Introduction - Distribution - Description - Biology and Behavior - Habitat - Economic Importance - Management - Selected References

 The dark rover ant, Brachymyrmex patagonicus Mayr, is a tiny ant, native to Argentina and Paraguay, that was introduced relatively recently to the United States.
-It is established in the Gulf states and in some urban areas of Arizona and Nevada.
-It is a nuisance species because alates and foraging workers invade structures, as well as establish nests in structures.
+It is established in the Gulf States and in some urban areas of Arizona and Nevada.
+It is a nuisance species because alates (winged adults) and foraging workers invade structures, as well as establish nests in structures.
 Ants in this genus are commonly known as rover ants.

 Figure 1.
 Side view of the castes of Brachymyrmex patagonicus Mayr: 1) worker, 2) alate male, 3) dealate female.
 Scale line = 0.5 mm.